mmmaaatttttt/personal-site/src/pages/stories/income-inequality.md

 2. The distribution of wealth evolves through a sequence of trades between randomly selected pairs of citizens.
 3. The amount of the trade is also random, but can never exceed the wealth of the person who ~~has less~~ _loses wealth in the trade_.

 Let's see how this plays out in our previous example, with a two-person society.
 If the first trade has a value of 50, then one person will walk away with 150 units of wealth, and the second will have only 50 remaining.
-However, unli
+However, unlike before, now when the second trade happens, the poorer person has a much better chance of recouping some real wealth.
+Of course, if the poorer person loses the trade, they will continue to decrease their wealth.
+But if they win, they can now win as many as 150 units of wealth, rather than just the 50 they could have won before.

+Even in an extreme case, the poorest person still has reason to hope.
+In the case where one person has 199 units of wealth to the other person's 1, the poor person is still quite likely to recoup a significant amount of wealth as soon as they win a trade.
+Making the value of the trade based on how much the loser has, rather than based on how much the poorest person has, means that wealth flows much more freely between people.

+Conceptually, though, this is perhaps a little troubling.
+While it's nice to imagine a society altruistic enough that the wealthy would so willingly give to the poor, a more sensible interpretation is also much more sinister.
+In his book, Hayes offers the following take:

+> A distinctive characteristic of the trading scheme is that the richer party always has more to lose and the poorer has more to gain.
+Under these terms, any sensible person would try to do business only with the wealthier partners, and no one would ever willingly choose to trade with a less-affluent person (assuming traders can gauge the wealth of their partners).
+Thus if trading between non-equals takes place at all, it must be by coercion or deception.
+In other words, what is being modeled here is theft and fraud.

+Can less fair behavior _locally_ (i.e. stealing from individuals) lead to fairer societies _globally_?
+If so, maybe Robin Hood was onto something.

+### Fitness Test

+But before you rush into the streets and start smashing windows to take whatever you like, it's worth pausing and thinking about how much this model has to say about our actual reality.
+It's quite possible that this model doesn't fit reality very well at all.

 3. here's the data.